Initial Child Protection Conferences

 Where a supporter, solicitor, other family member or observer has attended a conference, the minutes will not be distributed to them unless they have a role in the Child Protection Plan and the conference agrees it appropriate.

-Where a child has attended a Child Protection Conference, the social worker must arrange to see her/him and arrange to discuss relevant sections of the minutes.
+Where a child has attended a Child Protection Conference, the Lead Practitioner must arrange to see them and arrange to discuss relevant sections of the minutes.

-Conference minutes are confidential and should not be passed to third parties without the consent of the Conference Chair and/or Lead Social Worker, or by a Court Order.
+Conference minutes are confidential and should not be passed to third parties without the consent of the Conference Chair and/or Lead Practitioner, or by a Court Order.

 Where there are ongoing criminal proceedings, there should be consultation between the Police and the Crown Prosecution Service in relation to the sharing of the minutes.